 - In a large heavy skillet or Dutch oven, melt butter over medium heat, Add the onions, sugar and one teaspoon salt.
 Cook until onions are translucent, about 10 minutes.
 Reduce the heat to medium-low and continue to cook for about 25 -30 minutes, stirring often, until golden brown.
 Remove from the heat and transfer to a bowl.

-- In a measuring cup, whisk together cream, egg and remaining 1/4 teaspoon salt.
+- Preheat oven to 350 degrees.
+In a measuring cup, whisk together cream, egg and remaining 1/4 teaspoon salt and pepper.

 - Line a large baking sheet with parchment paper and place the phyllo shells on the sheet.
 Spoon about 1/2 teaspoon of the onions into each shell.
 Pour in some of the cream mixture, filling each three quarters full.
 Top each with some shredded cheese.